tersesystems/terse-logback/README.md

 {"@timestamp":"2019-01-27T00:19:08.628+00:00","@version":"1","message":"hello world!","logger_name":"example.GuiceAssistedLogging$MyClass","thread_name":"main","level":"INFO","level_value":20000,"threadName":"main"}
 ```

-If you are using a Servlet based API, then you can piggyback of Guice's [servlet extensions](https://github.com/google/guice/wiki/Servlets) and then integrate the logging logstashContext as part of the [`CDI / JSR 299 / @RequestScoped`](https://docs.oracle.com/javaee/6/tutorial/doc/gjbbk.html).
+If you are using a Servlet based API, then you can piggyback of Guice's [servlet extensions](https://github.com/google/guice/wiki/Servlets) and then integrate the logging context as part of the [`CDI / JSR 299 / @RequestScoped`](https://docs.oracle.com/javaee/6/tutorial/doc/gjbbk.html).
 I have not tried this myself.

 ## Logback Specific Things